|Donald Burton New

 The night of April 8, 1942, the members of A Company circled their tanks.
 Each tank fired one armor piercing shell into the engine of the tank in front of it.
 The tankers next opened up the gasoline valves and dropped hand grenades into the turrets.
 The next morning at 7:00 A.M. they became Prisoners of War.

 The POWs made their way north from Mariveles.
 The first five miles of the march were uphill.
 At one point, the members of the company had to run past Japanese artillery firing on Corregidor.
 They received little water and little food.
 When they reached San Fernando, they were put into a bull pen.
 In one corner of the bull pen was a trench the POWs were suppose to use as a washroom.
 The surface of the trench was alive with maggots.
 How long they remained in the bull pen is not known.

-According to records kept by the camp medical staff, Pvt.
-Donald New died of dysentery, diphtheria, and cardiac failure on Monday, August 10, 1942, at approximately 1:00 P.M.
-He was buried in the camp cemetery.
+According to medical records kept by the camp staff, Pvt.
+Donald B. New died of dysentery, diphtheria, and cardiac failure on Monday, August 10, 1942, at approximately 1:00 P.M., and was buried in the camp cemetery.

 After the war, the U.S. Remains Recovery Team identified the remains of Pvt.
 Donald B. New.
 At his family's request, he was buried at the new American Military Cemetery at Manila in Plot D, Row 12, Grave 106.

 Return to A Company